abhinavborah/abhinavborah.github.io/README.md

 Credits:

 The design for the website is based off the [hello-friend-ng](https://themes.gohugo.io/themes/hugo-theme-hello-friend-ng/) hugo theme.
 Much thanks to [Djordje Atlialp](https://github.com/rhazdon/hugo-theme-hello-friend-ng) and [Radek Kozieł](https://github.com/panr/hugo-theme-hello-friend) along with several other contributors for their work.

+TODOS:

+- write more about the site
+- create a section to download my resume
+- work on the footer